eliwagnercode/usdanuts/README.md

 A request will time out if it returns more than 10000 food items.
 To avoid this, only the 10000 most recently published food items are returned.

-Future iterations of nuts will:
+Future iterations of usdanuts will:
 - Utilize page tokens to return all matching food items for any valid query without timing out.
 - Address filtering challenges including searching for vegan foods without filtering out any vegan foods containing "animal-centric" words, e.g. "plant-based chicken".
 - Work in tandem with the Daily Energy Expenditure Zetetic to take arguments from a user such as height, weight, age, sex, pregnancy status, dietary restrictions, and other health conditions to return nutrient requirements and pantry suggestions.